Piotr Uklański: The Nazis

 Created in 1998, this was an exhibition of 164 color photographs of Polish and other foreign actors who played Nazis in film.
 The point of this collection, according to Uklański, is to question how the attractive actors seduce the viewer and blind them to the truth about the evil and ruthlessness of Nazism."The portrait of a Nazi in mass culture is the most prominent example of how the truth about history, about people is distorted.
-This is all the more important to me in that this is the main source of information about those times, and for many people – the only one." aThe exhibition was eventually closed down, and some of the works were destroyed as a result of scandal that erupted after the exhibition.
+This is all the more important to me in that this is the main source of information about those times, and for many people – the only one."
+In 2000, it was exhibited at the Zachęta National Gallery of Art in Warsaw.
+The exhibition was eventually closed down, and some of the works were destroyed as a result of scandal that erupted after the exhibition.
+Daniel Olbrychski was the person who damaged it with a sabre as he was among the actors featured in this work.
+It was one of the events that led to the resignation of the museum's director, Anda Rottenberg.
 Uklański has since stated, "I don’t really understand why anyone would see this work as controversial. ...
 It’s not abusing anybody, it’s just things that are picked out from the world out there."